CloudFerro/CFmapserver/README.md

 * kubectl installed -> [Install kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 * Helm installed -> [Installing Helm](https://helm.sh/docs/intro/install/)
 * An S3 bucket with credentials for storing mapfiles -> [CloudFerro guideline, EC2 keys generation](https://creodias.docs.cloudferro.com/en/latest/general/How-to-generate-ec2-credentials-on-Creodias.html?highlight=generate%20s3)
+  Mapfiles should point to `localhost` in the `wms_onlineresource` section, which will get resolved in the containers.

 ## How to use this chart?

 * Add repository locally:

     ```